open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

   newly deployed service
 - Applying different sampling rates to traces based on certain criteria

-As you can see, Tail Sampling allows for a much higher degree of sophistication.
+As you can see, tail sampling allows for a much higher degree of sophistication.
 For larger systems that must sample telemetry, it is almost always necessary to use Tail Sampling to balance data volume with usefulness of that data.

-There are three primary downsides to Tail Sampling today:
+There are three primary downsides to tail sampling today:

-- Tail Sampling can be difficult to implement.
+- Tail sampling can be difficult to implement.
 Depending on the kind of sampling techniques available to you, it is not always a "set and forget" kind of thing.
 As your systems change, so too will your sampling strategies.
 For a large and sophisticated distributed system, rules that implement sampling strategies can also be large and sophisticated.
-- Tail Sampling can be difficult to operate.
-The component(s) that implement Tail Sampling must be stateful systems that can accept and store a large amount of data.
+- Tail sampling can be difficult to operate.
+The component(s) that implement tail sampling must be stateful systems that can accept and store a large amount of data.
 Depending on traffic patterns, this can require dozens or even hundreds of nodes that all utilize resources differently.
-Furthermore, a Tail Sampler may need to "fall back" to less computationally-intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
+Furthermore, a tail sampler may need to "fall back" to less computationally-intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
-  Because of these factors, it is critical to monitor Tail Sampling components to ensure that they have the resources they need to make the correct sampling decisions.
+  Because of these factors, it is critical to monitor tail sampling components to ensure that they have the resources they need to make the correct sampling decisions.
-- Tail Samplers often end up being in the domain of vendor-specific technology today.
-If you're using a paid vendor for Observability, the most effective Tail Sampling options available to you may be limited to what the vendor offers.
+- Tail samplers often end up being in the domain of vendor-specific technology today.
+If you're using a paid vendor for Observability, the most effective tail sampling options available to you may be limited to what the vendor offers.

-Finally, for some systems, Tail Sampling may be used in conjunction with Head Sampling.
-For example, a set of services that produce an extremely high volume of trace data may first use Head Sampling to only sample a small percentage of traces, and then later in the telemetry pipeline use Tail Sampling to make more sophisticated decisions about which traces to sample.
+Finally, for some systems, tail sampling may be used in conjunction with Head Sampling.
+For example, a set of services that produce an extremely high volume of trace data may first use head sampling to only sample a small percentage of traces, and then later in the telemetry pipeline use tail sampling to make more sophisticated sampling decisions before exporting to a backend.
 This is often done in the interest of protecting the telemetry pipeline from being overloaded.